TheDerpySage/engineertf/README.md

 Design made with Bootstrap CSS, dynamic content generation with PHP.

 videos.php
 ----------------------
 Videos posted to youtube may be embeded and played using this page.

 videos.txt is read in by the script and all the videos in the file are displayed on the site.
 Videos can then be selected and played on the page.

-Currently, the format for adding a new video to videos.txt is `<youtube video ID>,<Title you want on the site>`
+Currently, the format for adding a new video to videos.csv is `<youtube video ID>,<Title you want on the site>`

 You can also search on the page and it will display results based on the given titles in the videos.txt file.